Your agent isn’t failing like a chatbot. It’s failing like software.

 |---|---|---|---|

-Replay is the unlock.
-If you can replay a run deterministically (or close to it), you can debug regressions the way you debug code.
-In practice, full determinism is difficult because models are probabilistic and external tools change.
-But you can still capture enough context to reproduce classes of failures: tool schemas, snapshots of retrieved documents, and the exact tool responses returned at the time.
-Mature teams store these run artifacts for 30–90 days, with redaction and encryption.
-Security teams increasingly require retention policies and access controls over traces because traces often contain sensitive customer data.
+Replay is what makes improvements stick.
+Full determinism is unrealistic because models are probabilistic and external systems change.
+But you can still preserve enough artifacts to reproduce a class of failures: tool schemas, retrieved document snapshots, and the exact tool responses returned at the time.
+Store traces with redaction and encryption, and apply clear retention and access controls—traces often contain sensitive data.

 {